cnbbooks/lfe-manual/src/names/predicates.md

 * a trailing `p`
 * a leading `is-`

 Modern Lisps tend to prefer `?`, while classic Lisps tend to use `p`.
-Erlang code tends to use `is_` which translates to `is-` in LFE. you should use "P" when the rest of the function name is one word and "-P" when it is more than one word.
+Erlang code tends to use `is_` which translates to `is-` in LFE.
+You should use "p" when the rest of the function name is one word and "-p" when it is more than one word.

-A rationale for this convention is given in the CLtL2 chapter on predicates.
+A rationale for this convention is given in the [CLtL2](https://en.wikipedia.org/wiki/Common_Lisp_the_Language)  chapter on predicates.

 Whichever convention your project wishes to use, be consistent and use only that convention in the entire project.